-There is a leak in the K-band blocking filters implying that one can see in the right top corner some light.
-However, this light count is much lower than without the filter and in all cases the corresponding order is never used for science.
+• There is a leak in the K-band blocking filters implying that one can see in the right top corner some light.
+However, this light count is much lower than without the filter and in all cases the corresponding order is never used for science with those slits.

-With the 0.6"JH slit, some low level interferences are visible in the reddest part of the last order.
+• With the 0.6"JH slit, some low level interferences are visible in the reddest part of the last order.
+The fringe peak-to-peak difference accounts for 10% of the level in the worse case.
 They are due to the filter itself.
 However they look stable over the different positions and could be corrected through the flat fields.